 As mums, we tend to put the needs of everybody else before ourselves.
 But sometimes, we NEED to put ourselves on top of the list for once.

-These mums have all not been feeling there best at some point and have kindly shared with what helped them stay connected, supported and in control.
+These real mums from The Healthy Mummy community have kindly shared their struggles with feeling low and what helped them stay connected, supported and in control.

 Here’s what they had to say…

 Mums share how they manage their mental health

 1. Brittany used breathing techniques to help calm her thoughts while suffering from post natal depression.

 Brittany suffered heavily from postnatal depression after the birth of her now two year old.

 “At first it was really hard to admit because nobody wants to say they can’t bond properly with their child or that they don’t want to be in that situation anymore and my biggest thing I tell people looking back is that it isn’t as uncommon as we think,” she says.

 “There are millions of mums with the same struggles so talk up and ask for help because there is so much love and support.”

 On her worst days, Brittany says her brain would “play tricks on her”, until one day she woke up feeling totally “possessed” by horrible thoughts about herself and no longer felt like her.